skellis46/slipbox/pressure, stress and strain - the body in time.md

 I want to propose that such practices remind us that there is an opportunity -- regardless of our roles as artists, or teachers or researchers -- to seek methods of doing what we do that distill production from consumption.
 That rather than making something simply to be seen (or consumed in some other way), we interrogate our responsibilities as practitioners and seek to de-instrumentalize processes of making in order to understand more slowly and deeply their purpose; to consider deeply that to understand their purpose (including the possibility that they have no purpose) is one's only task.
 That as soon as we cease "holding the whole body in awareness"[@mindfulnessappsswedenab-2021-jon] we jolt into the unwieldy self-consciousness of instrumental production: I do this in order to get this sometime in the near future.
 These are our bodies that gravitate towards wondering what something might bring us.
 The consequences of this gravitational pull towards I, me and my are devastating.
 They are devastating not only because of the profound internal and external stressors created by short-term production, but because they lead us to turn our backs on promises to the future in which we "expand our understanding of responsibility to include how our actions effect people we will never meet".[@jacobs-2018-tending n.p.]

+{**.+2now**}

+### a brief excursion into another type of now

+I want to briefly note that there is another type of now that is different in kind from what I've just been describing as presence based on non-judgemental awareness. {**'bateson.jpg**} It is summed up by the cultural anthropologist Mary Catherine Bateson as follows:

+{**.irony**}

+> "the great irony of our time is that even as we are living longer, we are thinking shorter.”
+This is the age of the tyranny of the now.[Bateson, in @krznaric-2021-good pp.4-5]

+{**.bor**}

+The _sine qua non_ contemporary mode of such tyranny is doom-scrolling.
+The philosopher of technology Albert Borgmann -- building on the thinking and writing of the Trappist monk Thomas Merton -- describes technologically induced distraction as a "permanent, if attractively glamorous, fog".[@borgmann-2012-contemplation p.8]

+Distraction under these everyday conditions is time unfelt as it is smothered or erased by streams of algorithmically delivered images.
+It is a feeling of being _lost in now_ closely related to neoliberally induced hyper-productive busyness, and is the precise opposite of the timeless quality of now experienced by re-membering the body in non-judgemental awareness.
+I see this as a kind of paradox of time, or perhaps paradox of now.
+One version of _now_ voids the past, present and future.
+The other harnesses the present to expand our understanding, experience and imagination of the past and the future.

+And it is to the future that I now turn.

 {**.zout**}

 ## zoom out: artistic practices for the future